 The team (from left): Carl, Nami, Daniel, Anish, Florence, Kamal, Fadi, Chloe

-Dr Fadi Barrak, Course Leader for the UCLan MSc Dental Implantology lead a team of dental clinicians to Olorte in Southern Kenya to spend ten days helping a community of Maasai, on behalf of a UK-based charity called Starfish Clinic Project International (SCPI).
+Dr Fadi Barrak, Course Leader for the UCLan MSc Dental Implantology led a team of dental clinicians to Olorte in Southern Kenya to spend 10 days helping a community of Maasai, on behalf of a UK-based charity called Starfish Clinic Project International (SCPI).
 It is estimated that 1 million Maasai people live in Kenya and Tanzania and many of whom struggle with drought, disease and a lack of basic services.

 The Olorte community comprises of about 13,000 people living on the border between Kenya and Tanzania in basic mud huts, with no electricity or running water.
 The nearest town to Olorte with a hospital is four hours’ drive away, but the lack access to cars makes reaching the hospital a challenge in itself.
 There are many healthcare issues within the Olorte people due to the lack of access to vaccination, respiratory problems stemming from poor ventilation and open fires in their dwellings, and a lack of education.